facebookresearch/minihack/README.md

 ![MiniHack Environments](/docs/imgs/des_file.gif)

+### MiniHack Level Editor

 The [MiniHack Level Editor](https://minihack-editor.github.io) allows to easily define MiniHack environments inside a browser using a convenient drag-and-drop functionality.
 Check it out at [minihack-editor.github.io](https://minihack-editor.github.io).

 <p align="center">
  <img width="90%" src="/docs/imgs/level_editor.png" />
 </p>

+### Language Wrapper

+We thank [ngoodge](https://github.com/ngoodge) for [implementing a wrapper](https://github.com/ngoodger/nle-language-wrapper) that translates the non-language observations from Net/MiniHack tasks into similar language representations.
+Actions can also be optionally provided in text form which are converted to the Discrete actions of the NLE.

 # Installation